x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 When an organization decides to standardize how users access Exchange data, using Outlook for iOS and Android as the only email app for end users, they can configure a conditional access policy that blocks other mobile access methods.
 To do this, you will need several conditional access policies, with each policy targeting all potential users.
 Details on creating these policies can be found in [Require app protection policy for cloud app access with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access).

-1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.
+1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Microsoft 365 or Office 365" in [Scenario 1: Microsoft 365 or Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.

    > [!NOTE]
    > This policy ensures mobile users can access all Office endpoints using the applicable apps.

-2. Follow "Step 2: Configure an Azure AD Conditional Access policy for Exchange Online with ActiveSync (EAS)" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.
+2. Follow "Step 2: Configure an Azure AD Conditional Access policy for Exchange Online with ActiveSync (EAS)" in [Scenario 1: Microsoft 365 or Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.

    The above policies leverage the grant control [Require app protection policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-technical-reference), which ensures that an Intune App Protection Policy is applied to the associated account within Outlook for iOS and Android prior to granting access.
 If the user isn't assigned to an Intune App Protection Policy, isn't licensed for Intune, or the app isn't included in the Intune App Protection Policy, then the policy prevents the user from obtaining an access token and gaining access to messaging data.